 - Step 1.
 Blue Cross will apply any applicable Usual, Customary and Reasonable limits.
 The Eligible Expense will be equal to the lesser of the actual expense and the Usual, Customary and Reasonable charges for the service or supply; - Step 2.
-Blue Cross will subtract the Deductible (if any); - Step 3. the Reimbursement Level percentage will be applied to the remainder of the Eligible Expense; - Step 4. the result is the amount payable by Blue Cross, subject to any Benefit Maximums applicable.
+Blue Cross will subtract the Deductible (if any);

+Coverage amounts are determined by the fee guide for dental general practitioners applicable to the dentist's province of practice in the year expenses are incurred.
+Step 3. the Reimbursement Level percentage will be applied to the remainder of the Eligible Expense; Step 4. the result is the amount payable by Blue Cross, subject to any Benefit Maximums applicable.